Whenever you eat chocolate, do you ever think about how will it affect your teeth?

 As much as you might hate thinking about it, eating it is not good for your teeth.

 There are some pros to eating it, but the cons far outweigh them.

-We need to know how important our dental hygiene is, as it can have a domino effect on the different systems within our body.
+After all, we need to know how important our dental hygiene is as our oral health can have a domino effect on the different systems within our body.

 What does chocolate do to my teeth?

 First, as with most things we consume that are dark in color like coffee or brown soda, chocolate can also stain our teeth.
 Dark chocolate especially has the potential to cause deep stains, and these are only easily removed by professionals during scheduled cleanings.

 Chocolate has a probiotic effect on streptococcus and helps it survive within your body.
 It causes a sore throat initially, but prolonged exposure to an abundance of Streptococcus can also affect our immune system to the point where one would develop a cough similar in bronchitis or even develop the inability to walk.

 Chocolate alone is good for our teeth.
 Dark chocolate specifically has a lot of antioxidants that prevent the growth of certain bacteria which produce acid that deteriorates our teeth.

 However, the issue is that chocolate is not being sold as pure chocolate.
 The chocolate we see today is adulterated to taste better and is manufactured into products such as candy and drinks loaded with refined sugar.
 This is why we need to take our consumption of it seriously.